luillyfe/semantic-search/README.md

 	})
 ```

-# Training a model using an AutoML
+# Training a model using AutoML

 ```go
 ctx := context.Background()